 - Create hygiene kits and masks and drop off at a shelter for people experiencing homelessness to help them stay healthy.

 - Make Personal Protective Equipment (PPE).
 The PPE Playbook is an authoritative resource for DIYers who want to help to protect health care workers.

 - Call, FaceTime, or text isolated people, particularly elders or at-risk individuals.

 - Write letters of support to encourage community members, including senior citizens, veterans, Stanford employees on campus to provide essential services, hospitalized children, and incarcerated individuals.

 - Foster intergenerational companionship by performing virtual concerts, making phone calls, sending cards and crafts, or joining a pen pal program with Virtual Companions.

-- Connect virtually with senior citizens who have limited English proficiency with Virtual Park Bench.
+- Connect virtually with senior citizens who have limited English proficiency with Virtual Park Bench or call isolated seniors.

 - Express gratitude and support to health care workers, socially-isolated individuals, educators, and others through Gratitude Campaign Action Items, compiled by Cardinal Service peer advisor Adam Nayak, '22.

 - Work with others virtually to complete a self-designed service project and build community.
 See an example of an independent service project initiated by Stanford students.

 - Sign up to pack or distribute meals with Second Harvest of Silicon Valley, Peninsula Volunteers, or your local Meals on Wheels chapter.